色狐入口

 What discoveries will you make?

 From year one at 色狐入口, students are encouraged to partner with faculty and peers to put ideas and theory into practice.
-While working in a science lab is often the stereotypical example of research, 色狐入口 students also routinely conduct research across the humanities and social sciences.
-Here, students don't wait behind graduate students or Ph.D. candidates for opportunities.听
+While work in a science lab is often the stereotypical example of research, 色狐入口 students also conduct research across the humanities and social sciences.
+Here, you do not have to wait behind graduate students or Ph.D. candidates for research opportunities.听

-Students participating in research are joined by a faculty mentor who leads or guides the exploration.
-Alternatively, students might contribute to an ongoing student-run project or seek answers of their own through faculty sponsorship.
-Whether in collaboration with others or pursued independently, research develops in students a better understanding of their interests and the fascinating world they inhabit.听
+色狐入口 students who participate in research are joined by a faculty mentor who leads or guides the exploration.
+Students may also contribute to an ongoing student-run project or pursue their own research with faculty sponsorship.
+Whether in collaboration with others or independently, research at 色狐入口 helps students deepen their understanding of their interests and the world they inhabit.听

 Professor Rob West lab